ds26gte/pregexp/README.md

 pregexp is a portable implementation of regular expressions (regexps) that runs in any R5RS- or R4RS-compliant implementation of the programming language Scheme, and in Common Lisp.
-The regexp notation supported is compatible with Perl's, and includes such powerful directives as
+The regexp notation supported is compatible with Perl’s, and includes such powerful directives as

-* numeric quantifiers
+• numeric quantifiers

-* non-greedy quantifiers
+• non-greedy quantifiers

-* POSIX character classes
+• POSIX character classes

-* non-capturing clusters (in addition to the usual capturing kind)
+• non-capturing clusters (in addition to the usual capturing kind)

-* selective (i.e., per-cluster) case-insensitivity
+• selective (i.e., per-cluster) case-insensitivity

-* selective space-insensitivity (with provision for comments)
+• selective space-insensitivity (with provision for comments)

-* backreferences
+• backreferences

-* alternation
+• alternation

-* backtrack pruning
+• backtrack pruning

-* lookahead (positive and negative)
+• lookahead (positive and negative)

-* lookbehind (positive and negative)
+• lookbehind (positive and negative)

 This is in addition to the more basic directives familiar to all regexp users.